|Nutritional Guidelines (per serving)|

 This pork tenderloin with sour cream makes an extraordinary meal out of a lean, mild cut of pork.
 This recipe is an easy meal for any night of the week, and it is fabulous with potatoes and corn or green beans.
 You can also serve the pork with rice and a salad or your family's favorite vegetables.

-The wine gives the sour cream sauce some extra flavor, but feel free to use more chicken broth in its place.
+The wine gives the sour cream sauce some extra flavor, but feel free to use more chicken broth as a substitution in its place.

 - 1 1/2 pounds pork tenderloin